lemlac/mulem/docs/reference.md

 Mulang will check any combination of symbols greedily until the next space or word except for the reserved comment token (`--`).
 For example `++` would be different from `+ +`, but `++--` would be considered `++` and a comment `--`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
 Symbol characters include any ASCII character that isn't alphanumeric, whitespace, quotation marks, delimiters, or brackets—in other words these symbols: `~!@#$%^&*-+=|\:<.>/?`.

 There may be operator overloading in the future.
 Even if an operator could be broken into smaller parts, it's considered a unique operator even though it may not be defined—just like how you can technically write a method that may not be defined, but they're both considered errors.
 Because of that, long sequences of operators need to be broken up into their separate symbols.
-From example `a+++b`, the compiler will see `+++` as one symbol instead of 3 individual `+`s.
+From example `a+++b`, the compiler will see `+++` like one symbol instead of 3 individual `+`s.
 You would need to put at least one space here `a+ + +b` to make sure it's clear that it's 2 operators and not one.
 This not only helps the parser but also helps the coder when reading the code.
 The exception to this rule is `--` which is **always** a comment no matter what.

 | Operation | Meaning | Order |
 |:--|:--|:--|